-Bullfight Strategies, LLC (BFS) is a Washington-based comprehensive communications strategy firm that leverages new and traditional media with strategic research, aggressive outreach, and state of the art technology platforms on behalf of issue advocacy organizations, candidates for public office, public figures (former politicians, business leaders, artists, authors, etc.), and select businesses.
-The firm specializes in crisis communications, rapid response, media booking/pitching, short-term and long-term press planning and brand management, coalition building, and organizational evaluations and development.
+Bullfight Strategies, LLC is a Washington-based comprehensive communications strategy firm that leverages new and traditional media with strategic research, aggressive outreach, and state of the art technology platforms on behalf of candidates for public office, public figures (former politicians, business leaders, artists, authors, etc.), issue advocacy organizations, and select businesses.
+The firm specializes in brand management, coalition building, and organizational/individual evaluations and development, as well as in crisis communications, rapid response, media booking/pitching, and short- and long-term press planning.

-When it comes to the ever-evolving media landscape, no other firm has BFS’ depth of knowledge and experience -- a track record built on years of careful study, observation and analysis of the media from every angle and at all levels -- television, radio, print, online, and social.
+When it comes to the ever-evolving media landscape, no other firm has BFS’ depth of knowledge and experience – a track record built on years of careful study, observation and analysis of the media from every angle and at all levels, on television, on the radio, in print, online, and in social media.

 Burns and Frisch built the backbone behind Media Matters’ rapid response communications structure that has forever altered the political and news media landscape.
-Their unprecedented success in the communications arena spurred tremendous growth taking the organization from a staff of 30 and a budget of $4 million to a staff of nearly 100 and a budget of more than $15 million in only a few short years despite a flailing economy.
-Working together on the House Rules Committee, Burns and Frisch aggressively pursued Congressional corruption offering the messaging and strategy that eventually led to the ethics reform mantra of the 2006 mid-term elections.
+Their unprecedented success in the communications arena spurred tremendous growth, taking the organization from a staff of 30 and a budget of $4 million to a staff of nearly 100 and a budget of more than $15 million in only a few short years and despite a flailing economy.
+On the House Rules Committee, Burns and Frisch aggressively pursued Congressional corruption offering the messaging and strategy that eventually led to the ethics reform mantra of the 2006 mid-term elections.

 Contact Us Today at firstname.lastname@example.org or (202) 681-BULL.